-Sri Lanka is open to visitors from all countries.
-Foreign travelers will need to acquire a visa, health insurance, and obtain a negative COVID-19 test result 92 hours before their trip.
+Sri Lanka is open to visitors from most countries but all foreign travelers will need to acquire a visa, health insurance, and present a negative COVID-19 test result taken no longer than 72 hours before their trip.

 Sri Lanka reopening tourism – Latest Updates

 July 26 – Sri Lanka to resume inter-province public transport on Aug.
 1 while Delta variant spreads